pydicom/pydicom/README.md

 with *Pixel Data* then we recommend you also install [NumPy](http://www.numpy.org).

-Note that *pydicom* is a general-purpose DICOM framework concerned with reading and writing DICOM datasets, and does not handle the specifics of individual SOP classes or other aspects of DICOM on purpose.
+Note that *pydicom* is a general-purpose DICOM framework concerned with reading and writing DICOM datasets.
+In order to keep the project manageable, it does not handle the specifics of individual SOP classes or other aspects of DICOM.
 Other libraries both inside and outside the [pydicom organization](https://github.com/pydicom) are based on *pydicom* and provide support for other aspects of DICOM, and for more specific applications.

 Examples are [pynetdicom](https://github.com/pydicom/pynetdicom), which